 Tel: +44(0)23 8059 5000

-This master's course runs for 2 to 5 years part-time, allowing you the flexibility to continue working alongside your degree.
+This Masters course runs from 2 to 5 years part time, allowing you the flexibility to continue working alongside your degree.

 Want more detail?
 See all the modules in the course.

 Modules are listed here in alphabetical order, not the order of study.
 Once you’re accepted onto the course, we’ll agree an order of study with you that best meets your needs.